 The IoR will maintain, and store in a secure manner, complete, accurate, and current study records throughout the study.
 In accordance with Federal regulations, for each of the investigational products tested, the IoR will retain all study records for at least two years following the date of marketing approval for the study product for the indication in which it was studied, or if other applicable laws, regulations, policies, or other requirements (e.g., State, country-specific, and local laws, and sponsor or institutional policies) exist, the most stringent retention period will be followed.
-If no marketing application is filed, or if the application is not approved, the records must be retained for two years after the US FDA is notified that the IND is discontinued, or if other applicable laws, regulations, policies) exist, the most stringent retention documents and sponsor or institutional policies) exist, the use study stringent retention period will be followed.
+European Medicines Authority (EMA) requirements, which will apply to the parent protocol (HPTN 083), were the most demanding identified by DAIDS at the study-wide level.
+Based upon EMA requirements, sites should therefore plan to retain files (and any other study documentation) for more than 15 years from the end of data collection, or longer if required by local regulations.

 If no marketing application is filed, or if the application is not approved, the records must be retained for two years after the US FDA is notified that the IND is discontinued, or if other applicable laws, regulations, policies, or other requirements (e.g., State, country-specific, and local laws, and sponsor or institutional policies) exist, the most stringent retention period will be followed.

 Study records include administrative documentation - including protocol registration documents and all reports and correspondence relating to the study, as well as documentation related to each participant screened and/or enrolled in the study.
 This includes informed consent forms, locator forms, CRFs, notations of all contacts with the participant, and all other source documents.